 There are two reasons for this.
 The first is a recent change in environmental laws that have upgraded emissions standards for diesel fuel in North America.
 Diesel fuel in North America used to have higher sulfur content than European fuel, meaning that it was a dirtier fuel to burn.
 That was okay for larger vehicles, but the lighter-weight engines in passenger vehicles just couldn't tolerate it.

 But that high sulfur content is now a thing of the past.
-Fuel producers are now required to sell cleaner diesel fuel in Brooklyn Park.
+Fuel producers are now required to sell cleaner diesel fuel in PRINCETON.
 That opens the North American market to more diesel-powered vehicles.
-The second reason we're going to see more of these vehicles in Brooklyn Park is that they're more fuel-efficient than their gasoline-powered counterparts.
+The second reason we're going to see more of these vehicles in PRINCETON is that they're more fuel-efficient than their gasoline-powered counterparts.
 Diesel fuel has higher energy density than gasoline.
 That translates to more power per barrel of fuel.
 In your tank, that translates to better engine performance and about 20% better fuel economy.

-People in Brooklyn Park may associate diesel engines with black smoke, noise and a definite “shake, rattle and roll.”
+People in PRINCETON may associate diesel engines with black smoke, noise and a definite “shake, rattle and roll.”
 That's also a thing of the past.
 Modern diesel engines are smooth, quiet and produce cleaner emissions than gasoline engines.
 Also, forget that three-second wait behind a diesel vehicle at a stoplight.
-Modern diesels are just as quick to accelerate as other vehicles on Brooklyn Park roads.
+Modern diesels are just as quick to accelerate as other vehicles on PRINCETON roads.

 Diesel engines have other advantages over gasoline engines.
 Diesel engines are heavier than gasoline engines because they require more heavy-duty parts, but that means the engines are more durable and can last longer than gasoline engines.
 Also, diesel engines may be the engines of the future since they can burn many of the new bio-fuels.